What Is The Largest Central American Country

 History and Culture

 Despite its turbulent past, Nicaragua has a vibrant culture that reflects its diverse heritage.
-Music, dance, and folklore play an important role in Nicaraguan identity, and the country is known for its colorful festivals and celebrations.
+Also, music, dance, and folklore play an important role in Nicaraguan identity, and the country is known for its colorful festivals and celebrations.
 Nicaraguan cuisine is a blend of indigenous, Spanish, and African influences, featuring dishes like gallo pinto (rice and beans), vigorón (cabbage salad with yucca and pork rinds), and nacatamales (corn dough tamales).

 Biodiversity and Natural Resources